arpabet/deepspeech-docker/README.md

 # deepspeech

-Docker container for DeepSpeech with Ubuntu and Golang
+Docker container for DeepSpeech with Ubuntu

 ### Docker image